Anti-nuclear power movement in Japan: People

 Mizuho Fukushima is the leader of the Social Democratic Party of Japan, which has an anti-nuclear platform, and she has been referred to as a prominent anti-nuclear activist.
 For three decades, she was at the forefront of an often futile fight against the utilities that operated Japan's nuclear reactors, the corporations that built them and the bureaucrats who enabled them.
 That situation changed with the Fukushima Daiichi nuclear disaster in March 2011.

 Kobayashi Yoshinori is an influential conservative who has criticized his pro-nuclear colleagues and supported the anti-nuclear movement.
 In August 2012 Kobayashi wrote a detailed assessment of the nuclear option and its problems.
 He argues that the risks of nuclear power are great and that the Fukushima nuclear disaster could have "cascaded out of control and left Tokyo uninhabitable".
 He compares TEPCOs actions to the Aum Shinrikyo sarin gas release in Tokyo's subways in 1995.
 The Sankei and Yomiuri newspapers are criticised for supporting nuclear power and he says nuclear power is just not necessary.

 Jinzaburo Takagi was a Japanese assistant professor in nuclear chemistry.
-He wrote several books on environment protection, and on the nuclear wastethreat.
+He wrote several books on environment protection, and on the threat posed by nuclear waste.
 He received the Yoko Tada Human Rights Award in 1992, and the Ihatobe Award in 1994.
 He was awarded the Right Livelihood Award in 1997, jointly with Mycle Schneider.

 Koide Hiroaki began his career as a nuclear engineer forty years ago, when he believed that nuclear power was an important resource for the future.
 Quickly, however, he "recognized the flaws in Japan's nuclear power program and emerged as among the best informed of Japan's nuclear power critics".
 His most recent book, Genpatsu no uso (The Lie of Nuclear Power) became a bestseller in Japan.

 Award-winning novelist Haruki Murakami has said that the Fukushima accident was the second major nuclear disaster that the Japanese people have experienced, but this time it was not a bomb being dropped.
 According to Murakami, the Japanese people should have rejected nuclear power after having "learned through the sacrifice of the hibakusha just how badly radiation leaves scars on the world and human wellbeing".

 Nobel laureate Kenzaburō Ōe has been involved with pacifist and anti-nuclear campaigns and written books about the atomic bombings of Hiroshima and Nagasaki.
 In September 2011, he urged Prime Minister Yoshihiko Noda to "halt plans to restart nuclear power plants and instead abandon nuclear energy".
 Kenzaburō Ōe said that Japan has an "ethical responsibility" to abandon nuclear power in the aftermath of the Fukushima nuclear disaster, just as the country renounced war under the postwar Constitution.
 During a 2012 press conference at the Foreign Correspondents' Club of Japan, Ōe called for "an immediate end to nuclear power generation and warned that Japan would suffer another nuclear catastrophe if it tries to resume nuclear power plant operations".